subaklab/px4_user_guide/en/README.md

 ## License

 The *PX4 User Guide* is available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
-XX
+XXXZ